Knee Replacement Surgeon in Pune

 -

-Restrictions in daily activities due to knee pain or mobility issues.
+Limitations in daily activities due to knee pain or mobility challenges.

 4. What is the success rate of knee replacement surgery?

-The success rate of knee replacement surgery depends on various factors, including the patient's overall health, age, and the severity of the knee condition.
-In general, knee replacement surgery is considered a safe and effective procedure, and most people experience significant pain relief and improved mobility following the surgery.
+The success rate of knee replacement surgery is influenced by several factors, including the patient's overall health, age, and the severity of the knee condition.
+Generally, knee replacement surgery is considered a safe and effective procedure, with most patients experiencing substantial pain relief and enhanced mobility after the operation.